Guidance Towards Painting

 - Apply proper putty and level the surface for undulations.
 White cement-based wall putty is preferred to Plaster of Paris (PoP) putty.
 PoP is highly hygroscopic and reacts with water.

-- In case of major undulations on the wall surface, PoP can be used and then the above procedure adopted.
+- In the case of major undulations on the wall surface, PoP can be used and then the above procedure adopted.

 - Allow the primer layer to dry at least for 10 to 12 hours.
 If the primer coating after drying does not appear uniform, an additional coating is recommended.